zyslife/react-native-head-tab-view/README.md

 const HFlatList = HPageViewHoc(FlatList)
 const HSectionList = HPageViewHoc(SectionList)

-//If you're using SlideTabView, then the second argument to hPageViewWhoc should be passed {slideAnimated: true}.
+//If you're using SlideTabView, then the second argument to HPageViewHoc should be passed {slideAnimated: true}.
 In this mode, use the RefreshControl control built into ScrollView.
 //ex.
 const HScrollView = HPageViewHoc(ScrollView, { slideAnimated: true })